Thinking about heading to the gorgeous and sunny Florida Keys, and wondering what to get up to?

 If you want to learn more about Hemingway, check out this detailed post that Jess wrote, all about Finding Ernest Hemingway in the Florida Keys.

-Where to stayed and eat in the Florida Keys
+Where to stay and eat in the Florida Keys

 We had the privilege of eating and sleeping at some fantastic properties during our trip to the Florida Keys, some of which I’ve mentioned through the post.